 The ATRF Board sets the strategic asset mix (or policy asset mix), investment policies, and goals for ATRF’s portfolio, which are the most important drivers of pension plan funding and investment success.
 ATRF’s governing legislation requires AIMCo to function as the investment manager, so day-to-day management of investments is performed by AIMCo, while ATRF monitors their performance and ensures adherence to the investment strategy.

-The current long-term policy asset mix was adopted in 2014, following the most recent asset-liability modeling study.
+The current long-term policy asset mix was adopted in 2014, following an asset-liability modeling study, which was revisited, but not changed in 2018.
 ATRF typically conducts this study every four to five years with the goal of determining the most appropriate asset mix for the plan.
 The policy asset mix includes traditional public market assets, such as equities and bonds, as well as private market assets, such as real estate and infrastructure.